Overview

 Max Extruder Temperature: 300°C

-Materials: White ASA, H2O soluble supports (SR-30 Support)
+In-Stock Materials: ASA (White), H2O soluble supports (SR-30 Support)

 Unique Properties